 Lynette Reini-Grandell is the author of Approaching the Gate (Holy Cow!
 Press, 2014), which won the 2015 Northeastern Minnesota Book Award for Poetry.
-Her poem "Radio Girls" appears in the anthology It's Animal but Merciful and was nominated for a 2012 Pushcart Prize.
-Other work has appeared in Alligator Juniper, The Understanding between Foxes and Light, MNArtists.org, Poetry Motel, Revolver, Poetry City U.S.A., Evergreen Chronicles and Seminary Ridge Review, among others.
-She has been nominated for a Pushcart and received grants for her work from the Finlandia Foundation (2013) and the Minnesota State Arts Board (2011).
-Based in Minneapolis, she reads regularly with the Bosso Poetry Company and performs with the jazz/poetry collective Sonoglyph.
+Other work has appeared in Alligator Juniper, The Understanding between Foxes and Light, MNArtists.org, Poetry Motel, Revolver, Poetry City U.S.A., and Seminary Ridge Review, among others.
+She has been nominated for a Pushcart and received grants for her work from the Finlandia Foundation and the Minnesota State Arts Board.
+Based in Minneapolis, she reads regularly with the Bosso Poetry Company and performs with in jazz/poetry collective Sonoglyph.
 Her work is often inspired by Finnish folk culture and song, and she frequently collaborates with Nordic Roots artists in multimedia performances.
 Her second collection of poetry, Wild Verge, will be published by Holy Cow!
 Press in late April of 2018.

 She is a 2010 What Light Poetry award winner, received a 2009 Intermedia Arts Writer-to-Writer Mentorship, won the 2003 SASE/Ache prize for fiction, and edited Rifle Sport Alternative Art Gallery’s only literary journal, Magazine.